1893 Chicago mayoral special election: General election

-After his nomination at the Democratic convention, a five-person committee was create to oversee efforts to support Hopkins' campaign.
+After his nomination at the Democratic convention, a five-person committee was created to oversee efforts to support Hopkins' campaign.
 Members of this committee included Washington Hesing and Frank Lawler (the latter of whom had opposed Hopkins' candidacy before he won the nomination).
 Hopkins appointed Lambert Tree, a close political ally, as his campaign manager.
 Hopkins additionally worked with political ally Roger Charles Sullivan and others to plan his campaign.
 Hopkins also appointed a "field marshal" for each ward.
-Key members from what remainded of the Harrison wing of the party backed his candidacy, such as Frank Wenter and Robert Burke.
+Key members from what remained of the Harrison wing of the party backed his candidacy, such as Frank Wenter and Robert Burke.
 He also received the backing of reform-minded Democrats such as Clarence S. Darrow.

 The Democratic platform called for strict municipal bookkeeping, the elimination of unnecessary city employees, the removal of political influence from policing, and the elevation of railroad tracks to remove at-grade crossings.
 The Republican platform was nearly identical to it, thus very little substance separated the two parties on key municipal issues during this campaign.

 Democrats and Republicans each strongly united behind their candidates.

 There as an attempt by Republicans to tie Hopkins to the Wilson–Gorman Tariff Act, then pending before congress.
-Republicans argued that this act, by lowering tariffs, would negatively affect jobs of working class men.
+Republicans argued that this act, by lowering tariffs, would negatively affect jobs of working-class men.
 However, this line of attack appeared to have very little impact.

 Two-days before the election, the Chicago Tribune launched a last-minute surprise in an attempt to sway voters by reporting that Hopkins had assisted in securing a city contract for his nephew William A. Lyndon's firm Lyndon & Drews to extend the "Hyde Park tunnel".
 There were issues with the quality of the job that the firm had completed.
 The Tribune also alleged that non-union labor had been used on the project.
 The Tribune, with next to no evidence, implied that Hopkins had profited tremendously from this transaction.
 This story appeared to have ultimately had little sway on voters, and was largely forgotten about after the election.